Understanding car safety, and properly installing car seats, can help you avoid injuries sand save lives

 How do I know when my child is ready for the next car seat?

 There’s no hurry.
-The safest car seat for children under the age of two is a rear-facing one.
+The safest car seat for children under the age of 2 is a rear-facing one.
 Riding in a rear-facing seat helps protect your child’s head, neck and spine in a crash.
 Children grow immensely in the first two years, so parents and caregivers may have to move their child from a smaller rear-facing-only seat to a bigger convertible or 3-in-1 seat installed in the rear-facing position.

 Always check the label on car seats.
 Children will be ready for a larger rear-facing car seat when they pass the weight or height limit on the seat label or when their head is within one inch of the top of the seat.
 Children with longer legs can still stay in the rear-facing position comfortably by crossing their legs.
 All children, even those with special health care needs, follow the same rules for staying safe in a car.